Save the Gallbladder

 Healthy fats are very helpful in the prevention of gallstone formation whereas unhealthy fats are contributory.
 Healthy fats include avocado, fish, coconut oil, olive oil, nuts and seeds.
 These help prevent the formation of gallstones and keeps bile pathways flowing.
 Unhealthy fats such as fried foods, fatty meats, fake fats (margarine, artificial whipped cream or creamers) and high fat dairy can add fuel to the fire when it comes to gallbladder issues.

 Digestive enzymes can be preventative for those with digestive discomfort by taking some of the workload off of you.
 Digestive enzymes, when taken prior to eating, rapidly break down foods, helping to improve and expedite the transit process through your system.
 Digestive enzymes also help reduce some of the food sensitivities than so many individuals suffer from.
 Powdered magnesium, such as Natural Calm, taken before bed will help ease digestive comfort as well as provide better sleep as an added bonus.
+If you suffer from a sluggish digestive system or constipation, visit Constipation Clinic

 For those without a gallbladder, not to worry.
 All of the above suggestions work for you as well.